Australian gold rushes: 1841: Pyrenees Ranges and Plenty Ranges, Victoria

-Gold was found in the Pyrenees Ranges near Clunes and in the Plenty Ranges near Melbourne in 1841 and the gold was sent to Hobart where it was sold.
+Gold was found in the Pyrenees Ranges near Clunes, and in the Plenty Ranges near Melbourne in 1841; the gold was sent to Hobart, where it was sold.

 From 1843: Victoria

-Beginning in 1843, gold samples were brought several times into the watchmaker's shop of T.J.
-Thomas in Melbourne by "bushmen".
+Beginning in 1843, gold samples were brought several times into the watchmaker's shop of T. J. Thomas in Melbourne by "bushmen".
 The specimens were looked upon as curiosities.

 1844: Bundalong, Victoria

 A shepherd named Smith thought that he had found gold near the Ovens River in 1844, and reported the matter to Charles La Trobe, who advised him to say nothing about it.

-1845: Middle Districts, New South Wales

-On 12 December 1845, a shepherd walked into the George Street, Sydney shop of goldsmith E.D.Cohen carrying a specimen of gold embedded in quartz for sale, with the gold weighing about four ounces, with the shepherd saying he had been robbed of double as much on his way to town.
-The shepherd did not disclose where he had found the gold, just that if men were to take engagements with squatters they, in addition to receiving their wages, may also discover a gold mine.

 1846: Castambul, South Australia

-Gold was found in South Australia and Australia's first goldmine was established.
+Gold was found in South Australia and Australia's first gold mine was established.
 From the earliest days of the Colony of South Australia men, including Johannes Menge the geologist with the South Australian Company, had been seeking gold.
 "Armed with miner's pick, numberless explorers are to be found prying into the depths of the valleys or climbing the mountain tops.
 No place is too remote".

 Gold was found in January 1846 by Captain Thomas Terrell at the Victoria Mine near Castambul, in the Adelaide Hills, South Australia, about 10 mi east of Adelaide.
 Some of the gold was made into a brooch sent to Queen Victoria.
 Samples were displayed at the Great Exhibition at the Crystal Palace in 1851.
 Share prices rose from £2 to £30, but soon fell back to £3 when no further gold was found.
-Unfortunately for the investors, and everyone else concerned, the mine's total gold production never amounted to more than 24 ounces.
+Unfortunately for the investors, and everyone else concerned, the mine's total gold production never amounted to more than 24 ounces (680 g).